Covid 19 Omicron outbreak: UK faces 'tidal wave' of cases - Boris Johnson - NZ Herald

-Prime Minister Boris Johnson says Britain is facing a "tidal wave" of infections from the Omicron coronavirus variant, and he has announced a huge increase in booster vaccinations to strengthen defences against it.
+UK Prime Minister Boris Johnson says Britain is facing a "tidal wave" of infections from the Omicron variant, and he has announced a huge increase in booster vaccinations to strengthen defences against it.

 Johnson said in a televised statement that anyone 18 and older would be offered a third shot of vaccine by the end of December.
 The previous target was the end of January.